logzio/logzio-helm/charts/fluentd/README.md

 ## Change log
+ - **0.29.1**:
+   - Added `enabled` value, to conditianly control the deployment of this chart by a parent chart.
+   - Added `daemonset.LogFileRefreshInterval` value, to control list of watched log files refresh interval.
  - **0.29.0**:
    - EKS Fargate logging:
     - Send logs to port `8070` in logzio listener (instead of port `5050`)